Icinga/icingaweb2-module-director/doc/04-Getting-started.md

 What you should not try to start with
 -------------------------------------

-Director has not bee built to help you with managing existing hand-crafted configuration in /etc/icinga2.
+Director has not been built to help you with managing existing hand-crafted configuration in /etc/icinga2.
 There are cases where it absolutely would make sense to combine the Director with manual configuration.
 You can also use multiple tools owning separare config packages.
 But these are pretty